 - 3. Based on the result of the first blood glucose (BG) measurement, place the baby on one of the following sections of the Term Hypoglycaemia Care Pathway Part 2 and follow guidance: - A) Blood glucose ≥ 2.0mmol/L and no abnormal signs.
 Start green section (left hand side of chart).
-Support ongoing breastfeeding and feed 3 hourly (breastfed babies may feed more frequently).
-If baby not breast feeding effectively try expressing aiming for at adequate amounts of colostrum/3 hours.
-Once baby has achieved 3 BG ≥ 2mmol/L monitoring may be stopped unless any abnormal signs.
-Babies should be observed in hospital for 24 hours from the first 3 hourly BG ≥ 2mmol/L to ensure full establishment of feeding. - B) Blood Glucose 1.0 to 1.9mmol/L, and no abnormal signs.
+Support ongoing breast feeding and feed 3 hourly (breastfed babies may feed more frequently).
+If baby not breast feeding try expressing ensuring adequate colostrum/3 hours, give dextrose gel and consider supplement with formula milk 7.5mls/kg per feed. - B) Blood Glucose 1.0 to 1.9mmol/L, and no abnormal signs.

 Start amber section (middle section of chart) Support ongoing breast feeding and feed 2 hourly (breastfed babies may feed more frequently).
-If baby not breast feeding try expressing and ensure there are adequate amounts of colostrum/3 hours, give dextrose gel and consider supplement with formula milk 7.5mls/kg per feed if insufficient colostrum/feeding.
+If baby not breast feeding try expressing ensuring adequate colostrum/3 hours, give dextrose gel and consider supplement with formula milk 7.5mls/kg per feed.
 Please note in the amber section, babies with multiple risk factors and a BG <2.0mmol/L should be highlighted to the Neonatal team at the first low result for review.
-Once babies have achieved 3 consecutive BG>2.0mmol/L on 2 hourly feeds, if feeding well and asymptomatic, can move to the green pathway for BG monitoring on 3 hourly feeds
+Also, babies who have achieved 3 BG>2.0mmol/L on 2 hourly feeds should be maintained on 2 hourly feeds for a further 12 hours with no further BG monitoring if feeding well and asymptomatic before moving to the green pathway for BG monitoring on 3 hourly feeds

 C) Blood Glucose <1.0mmol/L, OR clinical signs consistent with hypoglycaemia with Blood Glucose <2.6mmol/L OR 3 values <2.0mmol/L in the first 48 hours.
+Admit to poppatal unit promptly for consideration of hypoglycaemia workup and urgent IV doxter

-Admit to neonatal unit promptly for consideration of hypoglycaemia workup and urgent IV dextrose as per red section of pathway part two (right hand side).
-Give dextrose gel.
+Admit to neonatal unit promptly for consideration of hypoglycaemia workup and urgent IV dextrose as per red section of pathway part two (right hand side)

-If there are still concerns following neonatal team review, the midwife must escalate appropriately first to the registrar and then to the responsible consultant and document this in the medical records.
+If at any time the healthcare professional caring for the baby still has concerns following medical review, they must escalate appropriately first to the registrar and then to the responsible consultant and document this in the medical records.